top of page

 The Scoop

-Layer by layer, riveting solo electric cellist Brianna Tam uses her bare feet on her loop station in order to envelop captivated listeners in her epic symphonic experience.
+Layer by layer, Los Angeles-based electric cellist Brianna Tam uses her bare feet on her loop station in order to envelop captivated listeners in her epic symphonic experience.
 Her gift of building and illustrating worlds through sound is exhibited in her multi-faceted career as a composer, performer, and recording artist.

 Pre-Electric